 That’s a particular shame because Rotterdam police’s actions fly in the face of recent, more positive developments in the Netherlands.
 The relationship between the police and civilians of migrant origin has been publicly debated for five years now.

 Recently, citizens—in cooperation with our organization Controle Alt Delete, Amnesty International, and many other NGOs—managed to build enough public pressure to force the police to make a change.

 This has led to a new policy framework [link in Dutch], authored by the police with input by Controle Alt Delete.
 It condemns racial profiling in strong terms and explains to police officers that they’re not allowed to stop and question people because they belong to a group disproportionately represented in crime statistics.

 It clarifies that citizens can’t be inspected solely because their “physical appearance does not match their cars” or that they don’t “belong in a certain area.”
 The new policy will be featured in the training course given to all Dutch police officers.

 We did this with no special powers except for our pens, keyboards, and cameras.
 Controle Alt Delete trains young people to know their rights and help them file complaints against police, should they experience discrimination.
 We also produce and film situational tests that reveal racial profiling.

 The more people support our work, the stronger we are as an organization.
 That’s why we mobilize people in the Netherlands to file complaints and write letters.
-But you can help us, too—build pressure on the Dutch police by watching and sharing this video.
+But you can help us, too—build pressure on the Dutch police by watching and sharing the video above.
 Organizations in the Netherlands are highly susceptible to international criticism, and the police are no exception.